ifp/schemas/loading.md

 - all adverts coming onto system for first time will be approval:pending
 - when adverts are approved, they will go approval:approved and the significantly_updated_date will be updated, which the property spy uses as the date
 - everything goes online at Loading, then will be dealt with after to see whether it is pulled down
+- do we actually want to delete from all databases when Delete command is run?
+Data protection says Yes?

 # Loading states